EterniaLogic/EterniaLibrary/README.md

 Windows:
 - Use the Code::Blocks project file
-- libatomic.a and libws_32.a required.
+- libatomic.a and libws_32.a required. (usually supplied with windows)